ssenmosip/mosip-temp-documentation/ID-Authentication-APIs.md

 ## Authentication Transactions Service (Internal)
-Authentication Transactions Service can be used by Resident Services Portal - MOSIP module to retrieve the authenticate history of an Individual initiated by Partners.
-Authentications done by MOSIP internal modules for any verifications will not be returned.
+Authentication Transactions Service can be used by Resident Services to retrieve authentication history of an Individual initiated by Partners.
+Authentications done by MOSIP's internal modules for any verification will not be returned.

 #### Users of Authentication Transactions Service -
-1. `Resident Services Portal`
+1. `Resident Services` - Resident Services will send UIN or VID to retrieve all authentication transactions of an Individual, that are initiated by Partners.

 * [GET /idauthentication/v1/internal/authTransactions/individualIdType/:IDType/individualId/:ID?pageStart=1&pageFetch=10](#get-idauthenticationv1internalauthtransactionsindividualidtypeidtypeindividualididpagestart1pagefetch10)

 ### GET /idauthentication/v1/internal/authTransactions/individualIdType/:IDType/individualId/:ID?pageStart=1&pageFetch=10
-This request will retrieve authentication transaction history for the given UIN/VID for the given pageStart and pageFetch parameters.
+This request will retrieve authentication transactions for the given UIN/VID, alongwith pageStart and pageFetch parameters.

 #### Resource URL
 <div>https://mosip.io/idauthentication/v1/internal/authTransactions/individualIdType/:IDType/individualId/:ID?pageStart=1&pageFetch=10</div>